Async Rust, Part Three: IO

 - Part Three: IO (you are here)

-Of course async/await wasn't invented for sleeping.
+Of course async/await isn't just for sleeping.
 Our goal all along has been IO, especially network IO.
 Now that we have futures and tasks, we can start doing some real work.

 Let's go back to ordinary, non-async Rust for a moment.
 We'll start with a toy server program and a client that talks to it.
 Then we'll use threads to combine the server and several clients into one example that we can run on the Playground.
 Once that combination is working, we'll translate it into async, building on the main loop we wrote in Part Two.